Kiran6248/MS3-bazaar/README.md

 ## **Planes of Development**
 ### **Strategy**

-The aim of making this site is to make a website which has CRUD mechanism and Database access functionality.
+The aim of making this site is to make a website that has CRUD mechanism and Database access functionality.
-I decided to make a second Hand goods buying and selling site, which will work as a platform for peoples to meet potential buyers for their things, as well buyers can find items in resonable rates.
+I decided to make a Second-Hand good buying and selling site, which will work as a platform for peoples to meet potential buyers for their things, as well buyers can find items at reasonable rates.

 ### **Scope**

-I want to make a website which is accessible to everyone, People can browse items without being Registered, so that there will be no hesitation in searching anything.
+I want to make a website that is accessible to everyone, People can browse items without being Registered so that there will be no hesitation in searching for anything.
-People can post their items for sell using simple steps and buyers can contact sellers from the contact details provides.
+People can post their items for sale using simple steps and buyers can contact sellers from the contact details provides.
-It will be easier to see details of every item as it will open in a new page.
+It will be easier to see the details of every item as it will open on a new page.
 Users can contact the admin easily for Feedback or Complaints.
-Sellers can see all the ads posted by them in their profile page.
+Sellers can see all the ads posted by them on their profile page.

 ### **Structure**

 This website will be a multi-page site, where pages are connected through Navigation Bar or Python.
-The navigation bar will have links for home page, Login, Register and Contact form.
-The navigation links will change and show logout and Post ad option Once the user is logged in.
+The navigation bar will have links for the Home page, Login, Register, and Contact form.
+The navigation links will change and show the logout and Post ad option Once the user is logged in.
-The navigation bar will be collapsible for Mobile view and expand in sidebar when clicked.
+The navigation bar will be collapsible for Mobile view and expand in a sidebar when clicked.
 There will be a footer, which will show the contact details of the admin.
-It will be sticky and always remain in the end of the page.
+It will be sticky and always remain at the end of the page.
-2 forms will be there, one for Login and other for Registeration.
+2 forms will be there, one for Login and the other for Registration.
 One contact form will also be there for the users to contact the admin.
 There will be pages for Posting the ads and Editing the already published ads.
 Users can delete their posts if they want.
-Admin will have the power to delete any post, if that is unsuitable for the page.
+Admin will have the power to delete any post if that is unsuitable for the page.
-All the data will be stored in MongoDB and Flask framework will be used to develop the site and finally it will be deployed by using Heroku.
+All the data will be stored in MongoDB and Flask framework will be used to develop the site and finally, it will be deployed by using Heroku.

 ### **Skeleton**